MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 Apart from the extensive set of features preconfigured into PPAC – the [CoE Power BI Dashboard](https://docs.microsoft.com/power-platform/guidance/coe/power-bi) far exceeds the capability of ProcessRobot Dashboards and the [core components of the CoE](https://docs.microsoft.com/power-platform/guidance/coe/setup-core-components) are available for all Power Automate users.
 The CoE starter kit provides a solid foundation to build insightful dashboards which can be modified to your organizations needs throughout their RPA journey.

-### Work arounds for unsupported ProcessRobot Process Studio features
+### Workarounds for unsupported ProcessRobot Process Studio features

 #### User Libraries: